mit-han-lab/gan-compression/docs/tutorials/fast_gan_compression.md

 ### Preparations

-Please refer to our [README](../README.md) for the installation, dataset preparations, and the evaluation (FID and mIoU).
+Please refer to our [README](../../README.md) for the installation, dataset preparations, and the evaluation (FID and mIoU).

 ### Pipeline

-Below we show a lite pipeline for compressing pix2pix and cycleGAN models. **We provide pre-trained models after each step.
+Below we show the pipeline of Fast GAN Compression to compress pix2pix and cycleGAN models. **We provide pre-trained models after each step.
 You could use the pretrained models to skip some steps.** For more training details, please refer to our codes.
+For more details about the differences between [GAN Compression](gan_compression.md) and Fast GAN Compression, please refer to [Section 4.1 Pipelines](https://arxiv.org/abs/2003.08936) of our paper.

 ## Pix2pix Model Compression